Shrutis127/Shrutis127/README.md

 I thrive in environments where creativity meets logic, whether it's building intuitive web applications, crafting clean mobile apps, or writing optimized backend code.
 I believe in writing code that not only works but is also clean, scalable, and maintainable.

-In my free time, I contribute to open-source projects, enhance my skills with the latest tools, and love exploring innovative solutions to real-world problems.
-I'm always on the lookout for exciting opportunities and collaborations that challenge me to grow both personally and professionally.

 Let's connect and create something amazing together! 😊
 ---